 DragonFly (Bachelor's Thesis, 2009)

 - Simon Voelker, Sebastian Hueber, Christian Corsten and Christian Remy.
 HeadReach: Using Head Tracking to Increase Reachability on Mobile Touch Devices.
-In To appear in the Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems, CHI '20, pages 739:1–739:12, ACM, New York, NY, USA, April 2020.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems, CHI '20, pages 739:1–739:12, ACM, New York, NY, USA, April 2020.

 - Christian Corsten, Marcel Lahaye, Jan Borchers and Simon Voelker.
 ForceRay: Extending Thumb Reach via Force Input Stabilizes Device Grip for Mobile Touch Input.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, CHI '19, pages 212:1–212:10, ACM, New York, NY, USA, May 2019.